-- Attend two personalized consultations per month
+- Attend two consultations with a Healthy Heart Ambassador per month

-- Attend monthly Nutrition Education Seminars
+- Attend monthly nutrition education seminars

 - Be at least 18 years old